Over the next three years, we'll be taking our work to six cities across North America.

 In The Villainy You Teach, theatre dybbuk explodes this famous speech and investigates the ways in which language can both take on a wide variety of meanings and lose all meaning through persistent examination and exposure.
 We invite audience members to witness an actor perform this brief speech repeatedly over the course of most of the length of the play, reciting it dozens, if not hundreds, of times alongside a performed reading of Merchant in its entirety.

-Our partners include: Na'aleh: The Hub for Leadership Learning, Jewish Community Center of Greater Baltimore, and the Jewish Museum of Maryland, with more partnerships under discussion.
+Our partner is the Museum of Jewish Montreal.
 This residency is made possible in part by a grant from The Covenant Foundation.

-• resource packet from dramaturg Dylan Southard for The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad (PDF)
+Saturday, November 23, 2 pm and 7:30 pm at Leah Posluns Theatre, Prosserman JCC – The Merchant of Venice (Annotated), or In Sooth I Know Not Why I Am So Sad

 • Filling Your Toolbox: exercises for Jewish Youth educators (PDF)